Jordan-Boulton1/Drum-Bass-Hideout/README.md

 ![Sign Up Redirect](https://github.com/Jordan-Boulton1/Drum-Bass-Hideout/blob/main/assets/documentation/dnb-hideout-signup-redirect.png)

-### Features Left to Implement
+### Future Features

+- Merchandise Shop
     - Another feature I would have liked to implement would have been a merchandise shop to allow users to buy products of their beloved artists.

 ## Testing